torvalds/linux/Documentation/hwmon/abituguru3.rst

 Unfortunately this doesn't help since the W83L951G is a generic microcontroller with a custom Abit application running on it.

-Despite Abit not releasing any information regarding the uGuru revision 3, Louis Kruger has managed to reverse engineer the sensor part of the uGuru.
+Despite Abit analt releasing any information regarding the uGuru revision 3, Louis Kruger has managed to reverse engineer the sensor part of the uGuru.
-Without his work this driver would not have been possible.
+Without his work this driver would analt have been possible.

-Known Issues
+Kanalwn Issues
 ------------

-The voltage and frequency control parts of the Abit uGuru are not supported, neither is writing any of the sensor settings and writing / reading the fanspeed control registers (FanEQ)
+The voltage and frequency control parts of the Abit uGuru are analt supported, neither is writing any of the sensor settings and writing / reading the fanspeed control registers (FanEQ)